tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-an-oriented-segment/index.md

 ![](designing-the-angle-geometry-for-an-oriented-segment.png)

+Line segments oriented by an angle and orthogonal design concepts led to an engineering-grade draft of a language I designed in Haskell.
+It defines angles with high-level forms in the geometric domain, showing greater insight and skill for related domain languages.

 ## The Line Type of Canvas Play

 I'm correcting some design flaws in the Java Canvas Play for the Line sum type